Regularly, I’m contacted by someone who describes something too extreme.

-If I reply — and I generally don’t — the email usually bounces right back to me.
+If I reply to the person — and I generally don’t — the email usually bounces right back to me.

-Yes, the person contacted me as a prank.
-I take my research (and online time, helping people) very seriously.
-I’m sorry that a few people don’t… and their “pranks” take time from those who genuinely need my advice.
+I take my research very seriously.
+Others’ “pranks” take time from those who genuinely need my advice.

 Now and then, the email is real.
 The following is edited from one of those, and it had been left as a comment at this site, too: